1. Is there a cost to access headspace Midland?

 2. Do I need a referral or Mental Health Care Plan?
 Can anyone refer to headspace?

 No, anyone can get the referral process started for the young person.
 However, it is up to the young person if they wish to engage with our service.

 3. What is the age group for accessing headspace services?

-Our age group is 12 - 25 years, give or take 3 months.
+Our age group is 12 - 25 years, however we do accept referrals for 11 year olds if their 12th birthday is within 3 months.

 4. Where are you located?

 headspace Midland is located on Level 1 of the Swan Valley Gilbert's Fresh Markets.
 The doors that lead up to Level 1 are located on the Keane St facing side, towards the traffic lights.
 You should be able to see AutoTune and Landgate from the glass sliding doors.
 We are upstairs with the Sista Fitness Gym.

 5. Can I choose to see only a female or male clinician?

 Yes, we want you to be comfortable with who you see.
 Let us know what your preferences are so that we can link you in with someone that will work well with you.